morganstanley/SilverKing/Quick-Start-Guide.md

    - Click "Create role" button
 4. Add Storage: I'm just using the defaults
 5. Add Tags: I skip this
-6. Configure Security Group: I select my normal security group that I use for all my aws usage *Make sure your security group contains an **Inbound Rule** for **All Traffic** with your _security group ID_ as the **Source**:
+6. Configure Security Group: I select my normal security group that I use for all my aws usage<br>
+*Make sure your security group contains an **Inbound Rule** for **All Traffic** with your _security group ID_ as the **Source**:
 ![Security Group Inbound Rule](img/sg_inbound_rule.png)<br>
 7. Review Instance Luanch: Click "Launch"